RockitBootcamp/Student-Resources/PHP/Laravel/Models/README.md

 ### Updating

-Before when we inserted a new record by setting the properties and calling `save()`, we had an empty model.
-The `save()` method performs an `INSERT` when the model is empty.
-But in this case we have a model that represents user: 1
+Calling the `save()` method above performed an `INSERT` because the model was empty.
+Let's make a model that isn't empty (user: 1) and set the properties:

 ```php
 $user = new User(1);